zifeo/Food-habits/1-preprocessing/README.md

 # 1 Preprocessing

-Before we used the data for our project we had to first preprocess it so that it was usable as we wanted to.
+Before we used the data for our project, we had to first preprocess it so that it was usable as we wanted to.
-For each of the websites we scrapped we had to do a different process to get the data we wanted out of the text.
+For each of the websites we scrapped we had to use a different process to get the data we wanted out of the text.

 ## Restaurants